Discover the Amazing ROI of Solar Panels

 The Added Value of Selling a Solar House

-While homeowners don’t need to sell their house to see the upside of a solar installation, they can if they want.
+While homeowners don’t need to sell their house to see the upside of a solar installation, they can if they need to.
 A study from Lawrence Berkley National Laboratory found that buyers paid an extra $15,000 for homes with an owned 3.6-kilowatt array, which equals $4,000 for every kilowatt installed.
 However, homeowners should consider that the market they live in and the condition of the system will impact the actual value solar adds to the house.

 To determine if an investment in solar makes sense, fill out the form below.